baumblatt/rx-tiny-flux/Readme.md

 import { selectCounterValue } from '../path/to/selectors';
 import { increment } from './path/to/actions';

+// 4.
+Register the plugin on BasePage, without providing the store, it will be retriave on the App.
+BasePage.use(storePlugin);

 Page(BasePage({
   build() {
     const myText = ui.createWidget(ui.widget.TEXT, { /* ... */ });

-    // 4.
+    // 5.
 Use `this.subscribe` to listen to state changes
     this.subscribe(selectCounterValue, (value) => {
       myText.setProperty(ui.prop.TEXT, `Counter: ${value}`);
     });